LinkesAuge/DuneApp/docs/product_requirement_docs.md

 - ✅ Can schedule automated maintenance tasks

 #### Story 5: Content Moderation ✅
-**As a moderator**, I want to manage community content so that I can ensure quality and appropriate usage.
+**As an editor**, I want to manage community content so that I can ensure quality and appropriate usage.

 **Acceptance Criteria**: ✅ **COMPLETE**
 - ✅ Can view and moderate all user content